eveilyeverafter/HMMancestry/README.md

 * Advanced filial generations can be used to increase detection of hotspots
 * NCO and CO-associated gene conversion tracts cannot be determined with diploids since the algorithm doesn't use phase information.

+To install compiled version:
+* download HMMancestry_*.tar.gz
-To install compiled version, download HMMancestry_*.tar.gz, open the command line and navigate to the location of the package, and use R CMD INSTALL HMMancestry_*.tar.gz to install (replacing * with the version number).
+* open the command line and navigate to the location of the package
+* use R CMD INSTALL HMMancestry_*.tar.gz to install (replacing * with the actual version number)

 To build from source:
-1) Have the R package devtools and roxygen2 installed
+* Have the R package devtools and roxygen2 installed
-2) Have git installed on your machine
+* Have git installed on your machine
-3) Open Terminal, pull down the repo, and cd into the directory
+* Open Terminal, pull down the repo, and cd into the directory
-4) type the following:
+* type the following:

 ```
 make roxygen